unplugstudio/mezzanine-instagram-feed/README.md

 ## Usage

-Load the templatetag library and pass the username you want to query to the `instagramfeed_photos` template tag.
+Load the templatetag library and pass the username you want to query to the `instagram_posts` template tag.

 ```django
 {% load instagramfeed_tags %}